Visionary Leadership Examples

 Ford started the company without investing his own money.
 He proceeded to negotiate cleverly in deals where the suppliers allowed him to buy the parts on credit.

-After doing it for years and diligently reinvesting the profits he earned back to his company, he turned it into Ford Motor Co. and became the industrial giant.
+After doing it for years and diligently reinvesting the profits he earned back to his company, he turned it into Ford Motor Co. and became an industrial giant.

 Henry Ford is known as a business legend and inspiring personality.